KarthigaCk/Kahala/README.md

-# Kahala
+# Kalaha
-This is  Kahala game.
+This is  Kalaha game.
 Hope you enjoy playing!